Zearin/textmate_wiki/FAQ.md

 ### Is it possible to disable auto-paired characters?

+_NOTE: As of a9411 (a nightly build), one can disable auto-paired characters using [a hidden setting](https://github.com/textmate/textmate/wiki/Hidden-Settings#disabling-auto-paired-characters), but this has not yet made its way into a normal release._

 Currently, there’s no global setting for this.
 You can, however, create a new settings item to disables them:

  1. **Open Bundle Editor:** _Bundles → Edit Bundles…_ (<kbd>⌃⌥⌘B</kbd>)